anup-an/library-api/README.md

 - Install docker (https://docs.docker.com/get-docker/)
 - Add .env file to the root directory.
 Add variables included in dev.example file.
 You may also generate your own secret key for Django app.
 - `docker compose build` to build the application in the root folder
 - `docker compose up -d` to start the application.
-The application can be accessed at http://localhost/
+The application can be accessed at http://localhost/ or any other address that you have added for NGINX_SERVER in .env file.
 - `docker compose down` to close the application